Tommy Hendricks

 Thomas Emmett Hendricks III (born October 23, 1978) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football as a defensive back for the Michigan Wolverines from 1996 to 1999 and was a member of the undefeated 1997 Michigan Wolverines football team that was ranked No. 1 in the final AP Poll.
 He later played in the NFL as a backup linebacker and special teams player for the Miami Dolphins from 2000 to 2003 and the Jacksonville Jaguars during the 2004 season.

-Early years
+Early life

 Hendricks was born in Houston, Texas, in 1978.
 He attended Scarborough High School and Eisenhower High School, both in Houston.
 He became known as one of the best high school defensive backs in the country while playing for Eisenhower.

 University of Michigan

 Hendricks's father, Thomas Hendricks Jr., played college football as a halfback at the University of Michigan from 1953 to 1955.
 Hendricks committed to Michigan in February 1996.
 He enrolled in the fall of 1996 and played college football as a defensive back for head coach Lloyd Carr's Michigan Wolverines football teams from 1996 to 1999.
 As a sophomore, Hendricks started all 12 games at free safety for the undefeated 1997 Michigan Wolverines football team that outscored opponents 322–144, won the Big Ten Conference championship, defeated Washington State in the 1998 Rose Bowl, and was ranked #1 in the final AP Poll.

 Hendricks also started all 13 games at free safety for Michigan during the 1998 season, and completed a 37-game streak by starting all 12 games at strong safety for the 1999 Michigan team.
 He was selected by the conference coaches as a first-team defensive back on the 1999 All-Big Ten Conference football team.

 In four years at Michigan, Hendricks started 37 games and registered 222 tackles, 12 pass breakups and three interceptions.